Skip to Content

 3. Add members who should have staking permissions.

-4. Switch to the Actions tab and click Add Action.
+4. In Actions, click Add Action.

 5. Select Stake (or the relevant strategy action) as the action type.